Hezkore/openSUSE/post install/README.md

 ```

 You can install things using it with: `sudo opi <name>`\
-And I will be using it further down with the `-n` flag to bypass and user confirmation prompts.
+And I will be using it further down with the `-n` flag to bypass user confirmation prompts.

 ## Root Password